Raffey11/starzplay-assignment/README.md

 # starzplay-assignment

+- switch to the master branch and clone the branch
-- Open the instructions.txt file and follow the instructions to run the application
+- open the instructions.txt file and follow the instructions to run the application